 Mistake 4: No Separate Desktop & Mobile Customization

 A lot of website templates today are responsive and will translate just fine between desktop and mobile devices.
-But, it can be tricky to customize the two experiences separately so the experience is easy to navigate without a lot of coding knowledge.
+But, it can be tricky to customize the two experiences separately so the experience is easy to navigate without a lot of coding knowledge or hiring a developer.

 For example, have you ever had a hard time deciding what image to use on your homepage?
 I have!
 A desktop view would look best with a horizontal image whereas a mobile view would look best with a vertical image.
 Being able to customize which image shows up on desktop vs. mobile would be pretty awesome.